 Christine continually works as a full time artist since she has lived in Atlanta.
 She has participated in various mainstream art shows during the years.
 In 1996, her art was selected along with others as part of an exhibition titled “Today’s Famous Chinese Artist” to represented Taiwan on tour throughout the United States, Canada, and South Africa.

-In 1998, his artworks were selected by “The First Macao International Art Exhibition”.
+In 1998, her artworks were selected by “The First Macao International Art Exhibition”.
 In 1999, her artwork was selected by "The Exhibition of Observance for Discovery the Oracle of One Century” in Taiwan.

 In 1999, she gave a solo exhibition in the Carroll Reece Museum at East Tennessee State University.